hanegraaff/stock-advisor-software/README.md

 # Overview
 ![Stock Advisor Design](doc/stock-advisor.png)

-The stock recommendation service is a component of the Stock Advisor system that generates stock (US Equities) recommendations depending on the level of analyst target price agreement.
+The Securities Recommendation service is a component of the Stock Advisor system that generates monthly US Equities recommendations using a market sentiment algorythm that ranks stocks the level of analyst target price agreement.
 It is based on the findings of paper like these:

 |Paper|Author(s)|
 |--|--|